hkurokawa/code-review-as-journey/presentation.md

 - Is it using animation properly?
 - Is it not like iOS UI?

-tips to check
+Tips to check

 - Developer options
   - Show layout bounds
   - Change animation scale

+^
+If there are changes about UI, check the UI with caution.
-^ Unfortunately designers are not always familiar with Material Design or Android friendly UI.
+Unfortunately everyone is not always familiar with Material Design or Android friendly UI.
 So we need to check if it's done the Android way.

 ---